jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

+### Version 2.2.0

+Unified script file handling.

+There are separate messages now, if a script is not run because the build result or the role does not fit.

 ### Version 2.1.0

 Dan Clayton added the BUILD_RESULT variable to allow handling script actions depending on the build result.